 The spoken message headers consist of the last 4 digits of the respective file names, followed by a bogus number.
-The last digit acts as an age counter, increasing between 1 and 8 inclusive every day, before replacing the message on the given slot.
-On newly added messages, the digit 1 is sent for two consecutive days.
+The last digit previously acted as an age counter, increasing between 1 and 8 inclusive every day, after which the message was replaced on the given slot; on newly added messages, the digit 1 was sent for two consecutive days.

 HM01 broadcasts the same set of six messages on all schedules, starting at 16:00 UTC, and concluding at the end of the 10:00 UTC schedule the next day.
 The transmissions take place on the hour and at the 30-minute mark, with only a blank carrier between the two airings.

 HM01 uses the same facilities as the international broadcaster Radio Havana Cuba.
 It is not uncommon to hear the Radio Havana Cuba audio feed being broadcast on the HM01 frequencies by mistake.

 HM01's audio feed comes from a computer running Windows XP.

 Windows XP log-out and log-in sounds prior to a late transmission, 3 June 2014, 21:34 UTC, 16180 kHz